-4. The Dean
+4 The Dean

-If the Dean believes that a junior member may have committed an offence the Dean may deal with it directly or may refer the case to the Disciplinary Panel.
+If the Dean believes that a junior member may have committed an offence, the Dean may deal with it directly or may refer the case to the Disciplinary Panel.
 The Dean, or a person appointed by the Dean, will decide between these options based on interview(s) with the junior member(s) concerned.
 If the Dean or appointee interviews a junior member, this will take place in the presence of at least one other person and a record will be kept of the meeting.
-Junior members will be told the general nature of the allegations before any interview takes place which may result in a disciplinary sanction being imposed on them, and in such a case they have the right to be accompanied by a friend or other representative from within the University.
+Junior members will be told the general nature of the allegations before any interview takes place which may result in a disciplinary sanction being imposed on them.

-The Dean will refer any case in which the penalty may be rustication or expulsion to the Disciplinary Panel.
+The Dean will refer any case in which the penalty may be rustication or expulsion to the Disciplinary Panel (Section 5 below).
 The Dean will generally deal with other matters directly but has the option of referring them to the Disciplinary Panel.
-Where a case is referred, the Dean will provide written notice of the alleged misconduct to the junior member and to the Chair of the Disciplinary Panel, normally within 5 working days of the decanal interviews.
+Where a case is referred, the Dean will provide written notice of the alleged misconduct to the junior member and to the Chair of the Disciplinary Panel, normally within five working days of the decanal interviews.
 To enable panel membership to be determined, and a hearing date to be set in a timely manner, the Chair will also be informed of the identity of the junior member(s) involved.

-If the Dean deals with the matter directly, the junior member may appeal to the Disciplinary Panel against fines or other penalties imposed by the Dean.
+If the Dean deals with the matter directly the Dean may, after interviewing the junior member concerned, issue a written warning or impose a penalty as set out in Section 2 above.
+In the latter case the junior member may appeal to the Disciplinary Panel against fines or other penalties imposed by the Dean.
 However, junior members are advised that the Disciplinary Panel may impose additional fines or other penalties in the event of trivial or frivolous appeals, or where the offence is believed to warrant a more severe penalty than that already imposed.

 The Dean has the power to suspend the right of access of a junior member from College premises and facilities with immediate effect for a fixed or indeterminate period where it is believed that the junior member may be guilty of misconduct and such suspension appears to be warranted.
 In these circumstances suspension is precautionary and not a penalty or disciplinary sanction, and may continue while the matter of alleged misconduct is considered, and during any subsequent disciplinary proceedings.
 Such precautionary action does not imply any determination by the Dean or Disciplinary Panel about the guilt or otherwise of the person(s) involved.
-When a junior member is suspended, banned or rusticated for a period of time, the Dean may impose an academic condition for return of the student.
-The College will be under no obligation to support the student's academic activities during any period of suspension, banning or rustication that has been imposed for a non-academic disciplinary reason.
+When a junior member is suspended, banned or rusticated for a period of time, the Dean may impose an academic condition for return of the junior member.
+The College will be under no obligation to support the junior member's academic activities during any period of suspension, banning or rustication that has been imposed for a non-academic disciplinary reason.